watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 13. Select "Verify connection" then select "OK".

-    > **Note**: If the connection does not verify, then recheck and reenter the
+    > **Note**: If the connection does not verify, then recheck and reenter the required data.
-    > required data.

-13. Next add another Azure Service Connection to your Azure DevOps account.
+14. Next add another Azure Service Connection to your Azure DevOps account.
-    Click the Project settings gear icon to access your settings.
-Then select Service Connections.
+    Select the Project settings gear icon to access your settings.
+Then choose Service Connections.

-14. Choose "+ New service connection".
+15. Choose "+ New service connection".
 Then pick "Docker Registry" from the menu.

     ![A screenshot of the Add Docker Registry Service Connection dialog.](media/hol-2019-10-01_20-30-17.png)